KimChunsick/KimChunsick/README.md

 ***Hello***, I'm software engineer Kim Deok-won (aka.
 Kim Chunsik).

-I work as a developer in Korea :kr: (yeap. absolutely south) and I like how to learn by bumping into my body.
+I work as a *FullStack Developer* in Korea :flag_kr: (yeap. absolutely south) and I like how to learn by bumping into my body.

 Whatever we do, we try to proceed as much as possible.